redhat-openstack/website/source/uncategorized/tuskar-cli.html.md

 ## Quick Install

 We recommend using Instack to setup the undercloud with Tuskar.

-1. Start by following the [Instack instructions](https://openstack.redhat.com/Deploying_RDO_using_Instack) through "Deploying an Undercloud".
+Follow the [Instack instructions](https://openstack.redhat.com/Deploying_RDO_using_Instack) through "Deploying an Undercloud".
+This will create the undercloud with the Tuskar UI and Tuskar CLI setup.

 ## Quick Usage